Zagovory: Mythological center and assimilation formulas

-The typical ending of zagovory (accompanied by symbolism of both key and lock) often included the statement "May my words be (both) firm and plasteringly adherent".
+The typical ending of zagovory (accompanied by symbolism of both key and lock) often included the statement "May my words be (both) elastic and plastic".

 Humanities

 In Russian humanities, the term zagovory is often used broadly, for any manifestation of faith in the magic power of the human word, thus applied to completely different cultural phenomena of the humankind (from Anglo-Saxon metrical charms to Atharvaveda's suktas).